30% off sitewide! Sale ends soon. -dsktp

 Cannabinoids are generally the first chemical compound you learn about when dipping your toe into the pool of CBD knowledge.
 CBD, or cannabidiol, is a cannabinoid.
 It is one of only many found in the cannabis plant.

 Cannabinoids are found naturally within the human body and can also be created synthetically.
 A cannabinoid describes any chemical compound that has a direct impact on the endocannabinoid system, a neurotransmission network within all mammals.
-Neurotransmission simply means the passing of messages between body and brain.
+Neurotransmission simply means the passing of electrical messages between body and brain.
 Cannabinoids can aid this transmission by sending the right signals to the brain to regulate various systems within the body.

 Terpenes are plant chemicals that give plants a certain smell or taste.
 There are plenty of terpenes that you come in contact with on a regular basis.
 Some common ones include: